HomeArduinoModules InterfacingWS2812 Neopixel

 Output

-The gif below shows a green color wiping across the ring and then clearing.
+The GIF below shows a green color wiping across the ring and then clearing.

 Clockwise Rotation Effect